Working in France

 How Non-Europeans Can Work Legally

-French unemployment remains stable at 10 percent, and many companies hesitate to employ because of the rigid French Working Code that makes laying off difficult and outlaws temporary employment, except in limited cases.
+French unemployment remains at 9.2%, and many companies hesitate to employ because of the rigid French Working Code that makes laying off difficult and outlaws temporary employment, except in limited cases.
 France is highly regulated.
-While the sixth largest economy, there is very moderate economic growth in France (1.3% in 2015).
+While the seventh largest economy, there is moderate economic growth in France (1.9% in 2017).